Clare Moody

-Clare Miranda Moody (born 30 October 1965) is a British Labour Party politician and trade unionist who served as a Member of the European Parliament (MEP) for South West England from 2014 to 2019.
+Clare Miranda Moody (born 30 October 1965) is a British politician serving as Police and Crime Commissioner for Avon and Somerset since 2024.
+A member of the Labour Party, she served as a Member of the European Parliament (MEP) for South West England from 2014 to 2019.

 Early life and career

 Clare Miranda Moody was born on 30 October 1965 in Chipping Norton, Oxfordshire to Joan and Raymond Moody.
 Brought up in Burford, her father served as town mayor and both her parents were Conservative Party activists.

 Moody trained as a secretary.
 Later she studied industrial relations at the University of Kent and began her career in trade unionism at the Banking, Insurance and Finance Union (BIFU).
 BIFU went through several amalgamations to become UNIFI, Amicus, and later Unite, where she worked as a regional officer in Bournemouth.

 Moody worked in the Number 10 Policy Unit under Prime Minister Gordon Brown.
 She was the Labour candidate for Salisbury, a safe Conservative seat, at the 2005 general election.
-Moody also stood to become the inaugural Wiltshire Police and Crime Commissioner, reaching the second round as Labour's candidate in the 2012 local elections.
+Moody also stood to become the inaugural Wiltshire Police and Crime Commissioner, reaching the second round as Labour's candidate in the 2012 election.

 European Parliamentary career

 Moody unsuccessfully contested South West England in the 2004 European Parliament election, in fourth position on the Labour Party list.
 However, she was elected as a Member of European Parliament for the region in the May 2014 elections, now placed as the lead list candidate.

 During her tenure in the European Parliament, Moody served as vice-chair of the Subcommittee on Security and Defence.
-Furthermore, she has been a member of the Budget, Foreign Affairs, Industry, Research and Energy, and Women's Rights committees.
+She has also been a member of the Budget, Foreign Affairs, Industry, Research and Energy, and Women's Rights committees.

+She was a MEP delegate to the Euronest Parliamentary Assembly, a group of former Soviet Union state parliaments in Eastern Europe aspiring to closer political and economic ties with the European Union.
 She was co-chair of the Friends of Georgia group, and worked on the EU-Georgia Association Agreement through her Foreign Affairs committee membership.
 Moody voted in favour of the Directive on Copyright in the Digital Single Market in 2019, despite concerns that the legislation enforced censorship on EU internet users.

 Moody lost her seat in the 2019 European Parliament election, when no Labour candidate was returned in South West England.

 Post-Parliamentary career

-Moody was appointed Political Director at PR company Grayling in 2019, a subsidiary of Huntsworth, where she later became Senior Strategic Director.
+Moody was appointed Political Director at public relations company Grayling in 2019, a subsidiary of Huntsworth, where she later became Senior Strategic Director.
 In 2021, she was appointed co-CEO of the human rights and equality charity Equally Ours.

-In June 2022, Moody was shortlisted to become the Labour candidate in the marginal Stroud constituency, but was not selected.
+In 2022, Moody unsuccessfully stood to become the Labour Parliamentary candidate for Stroud.
+She was later selected as the Labour candidate for the 2024 Avon and Somerset Police and Crime Commissioner election.